sandercamp/truth-generator/app/README.md

 ### With Docker (Compose)

-### `docker-compose up -d`
+### `docker compose up -d`

 Spins up a Docker container and automatically runs `yarn start` to run the app in development mode.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### Without Docker